 Two part silicone mold putty is an easy to use, non toxic material for creating simple but detailed molds to produce numerous copies of many materials.
 It is the easiest, fastest means of producing a flexible, accurate, reusable mold which can be used to produce multiples of small items, including dollhouse miniature decorations and foods, repeatable parts (small trims and moldings) and items made from a range of materials (including foods like chocolate using the right mold putty).

-Silicon mold putty is a two part hand mixed rtv silicone use to create flexible, reusable molds which will withstand temperatures up to 600 degrees Fahrenheit.
-Depending on the brand and it's strength, highly detailed molds are easily made for use with a number of materials including liquid / solid polymer clays, some metals, and two part epoxy resin.
+Silicon mold putty is a two-part hand-mixed rtv silicone used to create flexible, reusable molds which will withstand temperatures up to 600 degrees F. Depending on the brand and it's strength, highly detailed molds are easily made for use with a number of materials including liquid/solid polymer clays, some metals, and two-part epoxy resin.
 Some of these putties are food safe and may be used with chocolate or other foods.

 The material is firm when set and has limited use for molds where there are significant undercuts, or where a two part mold is required.
 It is most effective for simple press or one sided molds.

 Provided you are not allergic to silicones, silicone mold putty is safe for use and does not give off toxic fumes.
 If you intend to use it for a food purpose, make sure you obtain and use a food safe putty and use it only for food purposes.

 If stored in its original air tight packaging in cool, dark conditions, silicone mold putty will last for more than a year.
 It is important not to leave it exposed to air.

 All brands of this two part putty are mixed one part A to one part B by volume or weight using a simple kneading technique.
 There is no requirement for gloves to protect your hands.
 The two different materials are always colored differently, allowing the user to easily tell when the putties are fully mixed as there will be no streaks.
 It is best to complete the mixing in a minute or less.